daviddalpiaz/r4sl/06-linear.md

 ## Model Complexity

 Aside from how well a model predicts, we will also be very interested in the complexity (flexibility) of a model.
-For now, we will only considered nested linear models for simplicity.
+For now, we will only consider nested linear models for simplicity.
 Then in that case, the more predictors that a model has, the more complex the model.
 For the sake of assigning a numerical value to the complexity of a linear model, we will use the number of predictors, $p$.

 We write a simple `R` function to extract this information from a model.